Many ways to include a selection of these activities in a lesson on pollination.

 Flowers and pollinators help each other out.
 The flower gets pollinated.
 The pollinator gets nectar and pollen.

-The pollination posting game, to insert at any point in the lesson, is an active activity to link different pollinators with different flowers.
+The posting game, to insert at any point in the lesson, is an active activity to link pollinators and other animals with different flowers.